 Floods, notably one in 1785, caused repeated damage, and the town was moved gradually to the present site on high ground.
-By 1796, only a few huts of traders remained at the old site.
+By 1796, only a few traders’ huts remained at the old site.
 Ste.
 Genevieve, the principal seat of government in the region for many years after western Louisiana passed from French to Spanish control in 1762, thrived under Spanish administration.

 Present documentary and physical evidence indicate that the oldest known architectural resources, French vertical log houses, date from the 1790s.
-In that same decade, the plat of the core of the present city was laid out between the forks of the Gabouri Creek.
+In that same decade, the plat of the core of the present city was laid out between the forks of Gabouri Creek.
 Surviving buildings from this era reflect the original French heritage of the community, the influx of Anglo-American settlers, the settlement patterns in the African American community, and the beginning of an influx of German immigrants.

 In 1789 Nicolas Janis was granted land in Ste.
 Genevieve and erected the present-day Janis-Ziegler house in about 1790-91.
-With the death of Nicholas, his son, François inherited the house and in the early 1800s converted part of it into the Green Tree Tavern.
-The building remained in the Janis family until 1833 when it was sold to Mathias and Barbara Ziegler.
+With the death of Nicholas, his son, François, inherited the house and, in the early 1800s, converted part of it into the Green Tree Tavern.
+The building remained in the Janis family until 1833, when it was sold to Mathias and Barbara Ziegler.
 It is the oldest standing structure in the city today.

 With the Emancipation, any enslaved African Americans who remained in Ste.
 Genevieve were freed.
 Several African American communities developed in and around the town.
 The only such community still represented by standing buildings is that on St. Mary’s Road in the vicinity of the South Fork of the Gabouri Creek.
 Two residences remain from the community at 309 St. Mary’s Road and the Brooks House at 311 St. Mary’s Road.
 Both are two-story, wood-framed vernacular house types placed on raised foundations, and both were erected during the second half of the nineteenth century.
 A third property historically associated with the African American community is the Lincoln School on Washington Street.
 This school, built in about 1860, served as the community’s only African American public school between about 1894 and 1929.

-For much of the second half of the nineteenth century, Ste.
+For much of the second half of the 19th century, Ste.
 Genevieve’s economy continued to be dominated by agriculture.
 In 1876, the town boasted a grocery store, a watchmaker and jeweler, a banker, two boot and shoe manufacturers, a tailor, an attorney, a tin shop, a stove, and tinware store, a dressmaker, a general merchandise store, and a hotel.

 By the 1880s, Ste.
-Genevieve sported several industrial businesses including the Ste.
+Genevieve sported several industrial businesses, including the Ste.
 Genevieve Brewery, Cone Mills, and a barrel maker.
 In 1894, local businesses included three meat markets, three saloons, two bakeries, two cobblers, a blacksmith, a wagon shop, two grocery stores, a jeweler, a drug store, two restaurants, a notions shop, four general stores, a livery, harness shop, furniture and cabinet shop, an agricultural implements warehouse, a hardware and tin shop, a lumberyard, a barber, an undertaker and more.
 The city also boasted two hotels – The Southern Hotel and Meyers Hotel.
 Civic buildings included a post office, the county courthouse and jail, a public school, and an unfinished Catholic school building.

 An 1897 letter to the editor of the Ste.
 Genevieve Herald stated: “Without a railroad, Ste.
 Genevieve must pass into history, a relic of the past”.
-This deficiency was rectified at the turn of the century when the Illinois southern Railroad, constructed in 1901.
+This deficiency was rectified at the turn of the century when the Illinois Southern Railroad was constructed in 1901.
 This line, which later became part of the Missouri-Illinois Railroad, provided service into the Lead Belt area of St. Francois County, west of Ste.
 Genevieve.
 The St. Louis and San Francisco Railroad established a line along the west shore of the Mississippi River and connected Ste.
 Genevieve to many cities to its south.
 In 1904, the Illinois Southern Railroad began operating a ferry at Little Rock Landing north of Ste.
 Genevieve to carry railroad cars across the Mississippi River to Kellogg, Illinois.
 The transfer ferry operated until 1961.
 The landing was also used for river transportation of the city’s products.

 In 1900, the city had a population of 1,707.
 In the first decade of the twentieth century, the population grew to 1,967.40, primarily driven by the expansion of the lime industry, including the establishment of the first large-scale lime production company in the community.
-However, agriculture remained a preeminent part of the economy of Ste.
+However, agriculture remained a prominent part of the economy of Ste.
 Genevieve and vicinity in the first decade of the twentieth century.
 Commercial facilities included two flouring mills, two cigar factories, and an ice plant.
 Beginning in the 1920s, industrial and population growth of the city increased again when four lime companies established operations in and around Ste.
 Genevieve.
 The growth of industry necessitated the growth of housing.
-Neighborhoods that had been platted decades before were developed with houses in then-popular styles and forms, such as the American Foursquare and the bungalow. by 1930, the number of residents had increased to 2,662.
+Neighborhoods platted decades before were developed with houses in then-popular styles and forms, such as the American Foursquare and the bungalow.
+By 1930, the number of residents had increased to 2,662.

 The railroad continued to be important in the 1920s and 1930s.
 A 1932 report indicated that “excellent passenger service: was maintained on the St. Louis-Memphis branch of the St. Louis and San Francisco Railroad.
-Passenger service was provided by all-steel coach, diner and Pullman cars drawn by oil-burning locomotives.
+Passenger service was provided by all-steel coach, diner, and Pullman cars drawn by oil-burning locomotives.
 Four passenger trains stopped daily in Ste.
 Genevieve and freight service was provided by six daily trains, three in each direction.

 The Great Depression slowed both the economic and population growth of the city.
 Due to the economic downturn and labor strife, the city’s limestone producers were forced to consolidate.
 During the 1930s, the population increased to 2,767.

 Today, a visit to Ste.
 Genevieve is a step back in time, where visitors may visit French-colonial homes, a museum, and a downtown historic district filled with unique specialty shops, cafes and restaurants, antique stores, and art galleries.
 The city is called home to about 4,500 people.
 Approved by Congress in March of 2020, Ste.
-Genevieve officially became the 422nd National Park in late October of 2020.
+Genevieve officially became the 422nd National Park in late October 2020.